Skip to main content

 During Marcus Aurelius's campaign against the Quadi north of the Danube, in 172 CE by the usual dating, a Roman force cut off in enemy territory and collapsing from thirst was saved when a violent storm broke over the field; the soldiers drank as they fought while lightning and hail struck the enemy.
 Within a generation the rescue had four rival explanations — an Egyptian magician's invocation of Mercury, the prayers of Christian soldiers, the emperor's own piety, and the anonymous winged rain god carved into the Column of Marcus Aurelius in Rome.

 A Roman army trapped in the territory of the Quadi, north of the Danube, was dying of thirst when a storm broke over the battlefield and saved it.
 The usual date is 172 CE; some reconstructions say 174.
-Within a generation, four different parties had explained the rescue four different ways, and their disagreement is the most interesting fact in the case.
+Within a generation, four different parties had explained the rescue four different ways.

 The fullest account is Cassius Dio's Roman History.
 The Quadi had surrounded a Roman force in country of their choosing and were content to wait: the day was hot, the Romans were exhausted by wounds and thirst, and surrender seemed a matter of hours.
 Then, Dio writes, 'a mighty rain, not without divine interposition, burst upon them.'
 The soldiers caught the water in their helmets and shields and drank as they fought.
 Hail and lightning fell with the rain, and by the accounts that survive, fell hardest on the enemy: 'those on the one side were being drenched and drinking, the others were being consumed by fire and dying.'
 The army came out alive.